Organize & Clean

 The fix is simple: Change the air filter.
 It will improve more than your dust situation, too.

-“When things clog up, you’ll also notice the unit won’t cool as well and in fact, work much harder and use more energy-causing a substantial rise in the electric bill,” Mock said.
+“When things clog up, you’ll also notice the unit won’t cool as well and, in fact, work much harder and use more energy, causing a substantial rise in the electric bill,” Mock says.
 “Changing the AC filter can potentially help families combat allergies and improve the air quality in the home.”

-“Whether you run your ceiling fans or not, dust will accumulate from time to time,” said Mary Hromadka, Brand Manager Aire Serv, a Neighborly company.
-“Once on, the dirt on the fan blades will start to swirl around the rooms in your home, so it’s highly recommended to clean your ceiling fan frequently —weekly in the hotter months of the year when we need to keep our homes cool.”
-An extendable duster might help you stick to the routine more often, but Hromadka says you can also use a damp microfiber cloth to deep clean your ceiling fan blades occasionally.
+“Whether you run your ceiling fans or not, dust will accumulate from time to time,” says Mary Hromadka, brand manager Aire Serv, a Neighborly company.
+“Once on, the dirt on the fan blades will start to swirl around the rooms in your home, so it’s highly recommended to clean your ceiling fan frequently — weekly in the hotter months of the year when we need to keep our homes cool.”
+An extendable duster might help you stick to the routine more often, but Hromadka says you can also use a damp microfiber cloth to deep-clean your ceiling fan blades occasionally.

 Credit: Rikki Snyder